jocelyn-ong/jocelyn-ong.github.io-old/_posts/2016-11-08-clustering-of-airport-delays.md

 ## Interpreting our results

 To interpret our results, we added the cluster labels from the clustering (we used the results from agglomerative clustering) to our original data.
-Each metric column (delay, cancellations and diversions) was then plotted for cluster one and cluster two separately to see if we can find out how the clustering was done.
+Each metric column (delay, cancellations and diversions) was then plotted for cluster 1 and cluster 2 separately to see if we can find out how the clustering was done.

 [![cluster1]({{ site.url }}{{ site.baseurl }}/images/airports/cluster1.png)]({{ site.url }}{{ site.baseurl }}/images/airports/cluster1.png)